R. D. Shekar

 For R.D.
-Sekar, B.Com, BL, representing the DMK and the Perambur Assembly Constituency is a dream, and the bypoll provided opportunity for him to realize the dream.
+Shekar, B.Com., BL, representing the DMK and the Perambur Assembly Constituency is a dream, and the bypoll provided opportunity for him to realize the dream.

 Prior to becoming a MLA, R.D.
-Sekar, B.Com, BL was appointed as the Deputy Secretary of the Youth Wing of DMK in 2015.
+Shekar, B.Com., BL was appointed the Deputy Secretary of the Youth Wing of DMK in 2015.
 He continues to hold this position till today, and reports to Mr. Udayanidhi Stalin, the Secretary of the DMK Youth Wing, and also the son of the DMK chief, Mr. M.K.
 Stalin, Thalapathy.

 R.D.
-Sekar, B.Com, BL was tasked with the role of District In-Charge, North Chennai, DMK for the period starting from 11 July 2011 to 30 December 2014.
+Shekar, B.Com., BL was tasked with the role of District In-Charge, North Chennai, DMK for the period starting from 11 July 2011 to 30 December 2014.
 The role of the District Secretary or District In-Charge is the most respected and responsible position at the District Level within the DMK party hierarchy who directly reports to the top leadership of the party.

 Earlier in 2008, the party leadership appointed R.D.
-Sekar, B.Com, BL as the Paguthi Seyalalar, looking after few wards, and reporting to the party leadership at the district level.
+Shekar, B.Com., BL as the Paguthi Seyalalar, looking after few wards, and reporting to the party leadership at the district level.

-From 2006 to 2011, R. D. Sekar, B.Com, BL represented Ward 2 at the Greater Chennai Corporation as the Elected Member.
+From 2006 to 2011, R. D. Shekar, B.Com., BL represented Ward 2 at the Greater Chennai Corporation as the Elected Member.

-In 1998, R. D. Sekar, B.Com, BL was appointed as the Amaipu Seyalalar, North Chennai District, DMK Youth Wing.
+In 1998, R. D. Shekar, B.Com., BL was appointed the Amaipu Seyalalar, North Chennai District, DMK Youth Wing.
 Earlier, in 1991, R.D.
-Sekar, B.Com, BL was appointed as the Amaipalar, Students Wing of the North Chennai DMK.
-The first position of R.D Sekar in the party was as the Amaipalar, Students Wing, Egmore Paguthi.
+Shekar, B.Com., BL was appointed the Amaipalar, Students Wing of the North Chennai DMK.
+The first position of R.D Shekar in the party was as the Amaipalar, Students Wing, Egmore Paguthi.
 He served at this position in the year 1988.